-Any student who feels he or she may need an accommodation based on the impact of a documented disability should contact the Office of Disability Services to discuss specific needs.
-Students are responsible for making initial contact with the director, Dr. Patricia Ging; her office is located on the second floor of Sherman Hall.
+Any student who feels she/he may need accommodation based on the impact of a documented disability should contact the Office of Disability Services to discuss specific needs.
+Please contact the Director of the Office of Disability Services at twdisabilityservices@tnwesleyan.edu It is the student's responsibility to make initial contact with the director.

 Students are not required to report their learning disability but must understand that no services will be rendered without a request and proper documentation.
 Documentation must be provided by an appropriately licensed professional.
 This documentation must be completed within the last three years.
-A simple written statement that a student has a learning disability will not suffice as evidence that a student requires accommodations.
+A simple written statement that a student has a learning disability will not suffice as evidence that a student requires accommodation.
 A complete psychological evaluation including aptitude and achievement tests must be included.
 An evaluation must provide specific evidence that the learning disability exists.
 Current IEPs and evaluations may be provided for review.
-Any student with a qualifying disability is eligible for reasonable accommodations as determined by:
+Any student with a qualifying disability is eligible for reasonable accommodation as determined by the Director of the Office of Disability Services.